 Some suggested treatments for seasonal allergies

-Over-the-counter oral antihistamines.
-All work well but some have fewer side effects (loratadine and fexofenadine) or have faster onset of action (cetirizine).
+- Over-the-counter oral antihistamines.
+All work well but some have fewer side effects (loratadine and fexofenadine) or a faster onset of action (cetirizine).